Sumukha1496/maskdata/README.md

 const MaskData = require('./maskdata');

 const maskJSONOptions = {
   // Character to mask the data.
-Default value is '*'
+The default value is '*'
   maskWith: "*",

   // It should be an array
   // Field names to mask.
 Can give multiple fields.
   fields: ['password', 'firstName'],

-  // If the type of value is string and if we want to limit the number of characters in the output, then we can use this.
-Default value is -1 means, by default this feature is disabled.
-It is enabled if we provide positive integer value.
+  // If the type of value is a string and if we want to limit the number of characters in the output, then we can use this.
+The default value is -1 means, by default this feature is disabled.
+It is enabled if we provide a positive integer value.
 This is not a mandatory field in the config and if not provided, it will take the default value -1 and disable the feature.
   maxMaskedCharactersStr: 4  // Default value is -1 (Disable feature)
 };